-The October workshop will be the Un-traditional watercolor-based workshop (with new techniques and materials tossed in).
-Our group reservations have already been made for the visit to Georgia O'Keeffe's home and studio in Abiquiu as well as the Landscape Tour on the Ranch property to see where she lived and what she painted.
-If you deisre to add in for this fall, let me know NOW to check if spots are available on the tours.
+The workshop offers two optional field trips.
+We visit Georgia O'Keeffe's home and studio in Abiquiu as well as the Landscape Tour on the Ranch property to see where she lived and what she painted.
+Early registration is a must!

 From Ghost Ranch (printed with permission)